gohls/personal-website/client/src/components/Projects/projectDetails/vicinityAlarmClock.md

 ## Tech

-I anticipate this project technologies and hardware to include:
+I anticipate technologies and hardware of this project to include:

 • Raspberry Pi (IoT device)
 • Matrix-Panel (Display board)